GenmetsuWenxuePress/miband-heartbeat-hud/README.en.md

 > ⚠️ build.bat contains only ASCII — Chinese Windows cmd parses with GBK and would mangle UTF-8 comments into broken commands.

 ### ⚠️ Prerequisite
-The band must have **Heart Rate Broadcast** enabled: band settings → More → Heart Rate Broadcast.
+The band must have **Heart Rate Broadcast** enabled: band settings → Heart Rate Broadcast.
 Without it the app cannot connect — it's a hardware switch, not a bug.

 > 🎮 **Exclusive fullscreen games**: the overlay is covered by exclusive-fullscreen games.
 Switch your game to "Borderless Windowed" or "Windowed" mode (most games default to borderless — no action needed).